Ksisung/ksisung/README.md

 - 🌱 Love learning new stuff; I love music, dancing, and hang out with my friends in Arizona

-- 💬 Ask me about: inkFrog Classic, InkFrog Open, Connect eBay, Shopify, BigCommerce and Amazon
+- 💬 Ask me about: inkFrog Classic, InkFrog Open, eBay Connect, Shopify, BigCommerce and Amazon

 - 📫 How to reach me: kristas@wix.com